|Distant Healer- Give yourself the gift of healing energy, the wisdom to accept it and the knowledge to use it for your greater good. Phil Chave|

-Join the ICE (In Case of Emergency) Campaign - Help rescuers help you
+Join the ICE (In Case of Emergency) Campaign - Help rescuers and emergency services help you

 Put Emergency ICE Numbers on Your Mobile Phone

 In case of emergency (ICE) is a program that enables first responders, such as paramedics, firefighters, and police officers, and later on, hospital staff, to identify victims and contact their next of kin to obtain important medical information as soon as possible.
 The program was conceived in the mid-2000s and promoted by British paramedic Bob Brotchie in May 2005.
 It encourages people to enter emergency contacts in their cell phone address book under the name "ICE".
 Alternately, a person can list multiple emergency contacts as "ICE1", "ICE2", etc. The popularity of the program has spread across Europe and Australia, and has started to grow into North America.

 A particular difficulty faced by emergency services personnel is how to contact the next of kin of a victim, or to obtain vital medical information, when the victim is unconscious, otherwise unable to speak or respond to questions, or may even be dead.

 You can put the number of someone the police or ambulance staff should ring in an emergency.
 Think about someone who should know if you are hurt or in trouble.
 This might be someone in your family or a paid carer or a friend.
 It is important to think carefully about who you choose.

 It may not be appropriate to put elderly parents if they are easily stressed or too ill to cope with the information right at the scene.
 It may be more appropriate to choose someone more able to cope in a time of crisis, a partner, for instance.